 Saving Seed Cloves

 If you're a beginning seed saver, there is nothing easier than saving garlic.
-Simply put aside a few top quality bulbs to plant next season.
-Store bulbs for replanting at room temperature, with a fairly high humidity of about 70 percent.
+Simply put aside a few top-quality bulbs to plant next season.
+Store bulbs for replanting at room temperature, with fairly high humidity of about 70 percent.